family first lived in the village of Amanatganj (near Barisal, a city in south-central Bangladesh) and later moved

 Pannalal then accompanied Baba to his home in Maihar, where he received

-intensive taalim (training) from Khansaheb for the next six months.
+intensive taalim (training) from Khansaheb for some time.

 Under Baba's firm yet understanding tutelage, he blossomed into